GaurangTandon/CPtools/tips.md

 ## General algo

 1. **Stackoverflow**: The recursion stack is limited to around 350,000 on an average machine.
 This solution won't TLE, but will give a memory limit exceeded error.
 You'll get an error similar to `SIGSEGV: Invalid memory reference`, and in gdb, you will get the line number as the start of the method header.
 In general, avoid using recursion for such large cases, use iteration instead.
+2. When value of `n` is very large, try to come up with some patterns for lower values of `n` using brute force or dp.
+Like [this question](https://codeforces.com/gym/101612) can be solved in constant time, however, the formula is not immediately obvious.
+Use DP to observe a pattern.
+See my A.cpp submission.

 ## Bit manipulation